 Be sure to make your way to the Puerto del Sol, a plaza in the heart of Madrid.
 It’s one of the busiest and most exciting places in the city.
 And while you’re city sightseeing, see the Palacio Real (Royal Palace), the official residence of the Spanish king.

 If you’re interested in some incredible museums, there are some great ones to choose from such as Centro de Arte Reina Sofía, Museo del Prado, and Museo Thyssen-Bornemisza.
+And there are some fantastic areas to stay in Madrid with some lovely hotels.

 Located in Malaga, Ronda is a unique city perched above a deep gorge.
 It’s best known for its laid back cafe culture, its magnificent landscapes, and rich medieval-Moorish history and architecture.